What Do My Sensor Readings Mean? Sensor Scale Pilot Project

 - What do the low-medium-high-very high categories mean for my health?

-Air quality monitors like the ones in the Village Green stations provide a snapshot of air quality – in many cases, a 1-minute snapshot.
+Air quality monitors provide a snapshot of air quality – in many cases, a 1-minute snapshot.
 But scientific studies don’t tell us what a single minute of exposure means for health.

 While we can’t tell people what a 1-minute exposure means for their health, we understand that sensor users will want to know how minute-by-minute data might be useful for them.
 That led EPA to develop the sensor scale – an indication of whether air quality values fall into low, medium or high ranges for ozone or particle pollution.
-EPA is piloting the scale at Village Green sites in the spring and summer of 2016, with a goal of making it available to any sensor developer.
 Used in conjunction with the Air Quality Index (AQI), the sensor readings can give you a good idea of when you may want to adjust your outdoor activities to protect your health.

 - What is the low-medium-high-very high scale based on?